TryHackMe - BankGPT Write-Up

 A particularly important learning point:

-Note: When a model is supposed to “just show a format,” it can still output real values.
+When a model is only supposed to “show a format,” it can still output real values.

 - security-critical areas